TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

-## 1. Create a new Configuration Spreadsheet
+## Guide: Create a new Configuration Spreadsheet
 {:#create}

 Before you can start configuring your study, you will first